sufetter/suffeter/README.md

 ## 🚀 About Me

-My name is Daniil Lobunets, I am a 3rd year student at BSTU.
+My name is Daniil Lobunets, I am a 4rd year student at BSTU.
 The main direction is backend development using Go.
-I’m also familiar with Frontend (now I work with it as a hobby) and already worked with Next JS, Thustand/Redux and etc.
-In my free time I create ~~worthless~~ various pet projects and try to develop myself.
+At the moment I work in the telecom division (base stations) at YADRO.
+I continue to actively develop and gain commercial experience.

 ## 🛠 Skills